Abe1able/Blog-App/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project, show your support by starring the repository.

 <p align="right"><a href="#readme-top">back to top</a></p>